 This park has some of the most beautiful scenery in Colorado.
-It’s a National Natural Landmark and features stunning geological formations, rock climbing opportunities for all levels from beginner to expert, nature trails that lead you through remarkable sandstone outcrops with amazing views of Pikes Peak on top – not forgetting its historic sites too.
+It’s a National Natural Landmark and features stunning geological formations, rock climbing opportunities for all levels from beginner to expert, and nature trails that lead you through remarkable sandstone outcrops with amazing views of Pikes Peak on top – not forgetting its historic sites too.

-The historic Rock Ledge Ranch Historic Site placed on the list for historic places in 1971 makes this location all more special with its living history museum – you’ll feel like you’re back in time when life was simpler.
+The historic Rock Ledge Ranch Historic Site, placed on the list for historic places in 1971, makes this location all more special with its living history museum – you’ll feel like you’re back in time when life was simpler.

 Guided nature walks and mountain biking trails will bring you through the gorgeous surroundings of this land.
-There are also horseback riding opportunities and hiking trails along paved paths as well unpaved ones making whichever option suits your fancy best.
+There are also horseback riding opportunities and hiking trails along paved paths as well as unpaved ones making whichever option suits your fancy best.
 For the easiest footpaths to the rock formations, start at the main parking lot and take the concrete paths.

 For those who wish to admire this iconic landmark in Colorado, there is a road that will bring you around the landmark so you can appreciate it from your car.

-Since you’re in the area, why not book an Airbnb in Aspen, Colorado, and stay awhile.
-Aspen is especially popular among visitors during winter and with good reason.
+Since you’re in the area, why not book an Airbnb in Aspen, Colorado, and stay awhile?
+Aspen is especially popular among visitors during winter, and with good reason.
 Both you and the kids will love the city’s four snowy mountains in winter.